What To Expect: Surgery

-Our Board Certified Surgeons are available for consultations for non-emergent procedures Tuesday-Friday.
-Consultations with the surgeons are typically 45 minutes in length.
-During that time our surgeons will review your pet’s medical history, perform a physical exam and discuss treatment options and answer any question you may have.
-Radiographs (x-rays) may or may not be taken at the time of the consultation.
-More emergent surgery cases will be handled on a case by case basis and will be seen by a surgeon as soon as possible.
+Consultations with our board-certified surgeries on non-emergent procedures are available from Tuesday to Friday.
+These consultations are typically 45 minutes in length, during which our surgeons will review your pet’s medical history and perform a physical exam before discussing treatment options.
+Depending on the consultation, radiographs (x-rays) may or not be taken at this time.
+More emergent surgery cases will be handled on a case-by-case basis and will be seen by a surgeon as soon as possible.

-Once you have had your consultation with one of our Board Certified Surgeons and schedule surgery for your pet here a few things you can expect:
+After completing your consultation with one of our board-certified surgeons, here are a few things you can expect after scheduling surgery here:

-- No food after 10p the night before surgery, but water through the night is fine
+- No food after 10 pm the night before surgery.
+Water throughout the night is fine.

-- Please bring those medications need in the prescription bottles
+- Please bring those medications in their prescription bottles.

-- Depending on which medications your pet is on the surgeon may want you to go ahead and give your pet his or her medications the morning of surgery
+- Depending on which medications your pet is on, the surgeon may want you to give your pet their medications the morning of surgery.

-- It is fine to go ahead and give medications in a small treat such as a piece of cheese of spoonful of peanut butter
+- It is fine to give medications in a small treat, such as a piece of cheese or spoonful of peanut butter.

-When you arrive the morning of surgery a member of our surgery team will meet with you.
-They will have you fill out a form that has you list the surgery being done, the affected limb (if applicable), as well as a few other medical questions regarding your pet.
-They will also give you a folder with some basic information depending on which procedure is being performed.
+When you arrive on the morning of your pet’s surgery, a member of our surgery team will meet with you.
+You will be asked to fill out a pre-requisite form to list the surgery being performed, the affected limb (if applicable), and other medical questions pertaining to your pet.
+You will also be given a folder containing basic information on the procedure being done.

-- What to expect while your pet is in the hospital
+- While your pet is in the hospital

 - Including who admitted your pet, who will be assisting the surgeon in the OR, as well as who the overnight technician is